Asus TUF Gaming VG28UQL1A review: This 4K monitor plays nice with consoles

 Conclusion

 The Asus TUF Gaming VG28UQL1A is, in many ways, a great 4K gaming monitor.
 It has a sharp, accurate image with good contrast and excellent motion clarity.
 Luminance uniformity is its only weakness.
-The monitor's $799 MSRP is relatively affordable for a 4K HDMI 2.1 monitor, as well.
+The monitor's US$799 (AU$1,057) MSRP is relatively affordable for a 4K HDMI 2.1 monitor, as well.

 It's features, not image quality, that could tip the scales in favor of the VG28UQL1A.
 It has five video inputs, three of which can handle 4K at 144Hz, plus decent built-in speakers and a robust menu with many quality presets.
 Not everyone will need these extras but, if you plan to connect three, four, or even five devices at once, the VG28UQL1A is the monitor for you.